axiom-data-science/portal-docs/overview.rst

 	Different Chart Types
 	=====================
 	This section includes descriptions for the common charts used to display data.
 Data charts can be accessed both by clicking a data chart, or by using the custom Data Views interface.
+For more details, please see the :ref:`Customize Data Charts <customize-data-charts>` page.

 	Categorical Variables
 	---------------------